MrkT10/WP-demo/README.md

 WPBaseStarter
 =============

-Demo of several key skills for WP based on information from the meeting on October 3, 2025.
+Demo of several key skills for WordPress - based on information from the meeting on October 3, 2025.

 ## Quickstart